ganeshpun/ganeshpun.github.io/README.md

 ---

 ## What I Do
-- **Backend Development:** Building APIs and web applications using C# and ASP.NET Core
 - **IT Support & Troubleshooting:** Assisting users and keeping systems running smoothly
 - **Data Analysis:** Transforming raw data into insights with Python and visualization tools
 - **Web Projects:** Creating clean and simple websites to showcase skills